tomasr8/English-Czech-Dictionary/README.md

-# English-Czech-Dictionary
+ï»¿# English-Czech-Dictionary
-Firefox Addon providing English to Czech translation
+An extension providing English to Czech translation.

+Supported browsers:

+- Firefox (branch master)
+- Chrome (branch chrome)

 This extension allows users to select (by dragging or double clicking) words on a website and have them translated from english to czech.